vtsingaras/orct/README.md

 content,  an acronym  for  the  Qualcomm Product  Support  Tool software  suite.
 QPST  includes a  software  download  utility which  allows  to quickly  install configuration data incrementally or to backup the overall calibration data which is already installed on  a modem chip.
-On contrast to  other approaches there is no  need to  rebuild and  flash  complete code  images for  a parameter  change.
-Furthermore the parameters  can be splitted up and grouped  over various XML/QCN files which helps to manage the vast amout of product variants which are usually required.

 While this  approach looks very  attractive on paper, the  actual implementation does not comply to recent needs.
 In  example Voice over LTE (VoLTE) requires the